SuperTavor/YWML/README.md

 Adding multiple, non conflicting mods is currently not possible, but it will be in the near future.

+Music and video mods are not currently supported. if you have them in your modded romfs, they will be simply ignored.

 ## Usage
 to pack a modded romfs in the YWML format, run